We may receive compensation when you click on links to products from our partners.

 Visual production can cover a lot of different things, from simple graphical design to an engineer’s blueprints for a bridge or civic center.
 It’s part artistic ability, yes, but also a critical skill for technology creation, robots, virtual reality, and animation.
 Helping to improve your child’s spatial awareness will surely pay off in these areas.

-3D printing is particularly suited to this skill, as it requires a sharp eye for proportion, product and detail.
+3D printing is particularly suited to this skill, as it requires a sharp eye for proportion, product, and detail.
 Assembling with a 3D printer relies heavily on knowing the print size and mold size accurately.
 Similarly, programming a robot requires that you visualize the entire application in your head.

-While it’s unlikely that any junior in high school would be expected to create software for autonomous cars,
+While it’s unlikely that any junior in high school would be expected to create software for autonomous cars, coding is equally about design and interactivity, much like any engineering project.

 Clear and concise communication